-The 22nd Annual Labor Day Parade, a celebration of the contributions of working people and co-sponsored by the American Labor Museum/Botto House National Landmark, the Borough of Haledon, and the City of Paterson, is scheduled for Sunday, September 1, 2013 and will step-off at 1:30 PM at the Botto House National Landmark in Haledon.
-The parade will finish at the Great Falls Historic District in the City of Paterson.
+The 22nd Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto House Natonal Landmark, the Borough of Haledon and the City of Paterson, took place on Sunday, August 31st, 2014.
+Step-off happened at 1:30 PM at the Botto House in Haledon.
+The parade finished at the Great Falls Historic District in the City of Paterson.

 It was on June 28, 1894 that President Grover Cleveland, a native of Caldwell, New Jersey, signed the bill that made Labor Day a legal national holiday.
 In that same year, on Monday, September 3, 1894, the first official holiday was celebrated and every first Monday of September thereafter.